hashicorp/terraform-provider-vsphere/website/docs/index.html.markdown

   10 minutes to ensure that operations that take a longer than 30 minutes without API interaction do not result in a session timeout.
 Can also be specified with the `VSPHERE_VIM_KEEP_ALIVE` environment variable.
+* `api_timeout` - (Optional) Sets the number of minutes to wait for operations to complete.
+The default timeout is 5 minutes.
+Currently it will override the timeout for all VM creation operations.

 ### Session persistence options